 This refers to the king's advisers.
 It was usual for a king's most trusted advisers to eat meals with him.
-AT: "the king's best advisers" (See: Metonymy)
+Alternate translation: "the king's best advisers" (See: Metonymy)

 His army will be swept away like a flood